jolyonruss/registry-follower-tutorial/README.md

 a bit.
 One way to program with CouchDB is to write an application **within** the db.
 At this point, npm is moving away from this structure, but at one point (and still!) the registry was/is written as a CouchDB application.
-These applications exist as "design docs" inside the db, so when receive data from the db, *sometimes* we receive these design docs.
+These applications exist as "design docs" inside the db, so when we receive data from the db, *sometimes* we receive these design docs.
 If you watched your follower closely, you'd notice that *sometimes* it's logging `undefined`.
 Those are the "design docs".